Bank Statement Loans

 How Do Bank Statement Loans Work?

-As noted, lenders will review a self-employed person’s personal or business bank statements over a period of time to assess income, rather than using standard tax documents.
-Specifically, they will estimate monthly income by using a percentage of these deposits.
+As noted, lenders will review a self-employed person’s personal or business bank statements over a period to assess income, rather than using standard tax documents.
+More specifically, they will use a percentage of these deposits to estimate monthly income.

-• Personal bank statements: Typically, 100% of these deposits are counted as income.
+• Personal bank statements: Typically, 100% of these deposits is counted as income.

-• Business bank statements: Between 50% and 85% of deposits in business expenses may be used as income.
-The exact amount depends on the specific business type and model, and the underwriting guidelines.
+• Business bank statements: Anywhere from 50% to 85% of deposits in business expenses may be used as income.
+The exact amount depends on the specific business type and model, as well as the underwriting guidelines.

 Who Are Bank Statement Loans For?

-Bank statement loans—also known as non-QM mortgages—offer a more flexible loan option for self-employed individuals who earn income in non-traditional ways.
+Bank statement loans – also known as a non-QM mortgage – offer a more flexible loan option for self-employed individuals who earn income in non-traditional ways.

 If you’re a freelancer, gig worker, or independent contractor, you may have income that is: